thehonorguard/mkdocs/docs/rulebook.md

 Beginning with your name, callsigns need to be short and easy to pronounce.
 No profanity is accepted in names or callsigns to be used on TFO servers.
 Rank needs to be clearly displayed in front of each member’s name.
 Rank formatting is simple and requires the rank abbreviation, capitalized, followed by a space, then the member’s name or callsign.
 No brackets, periods, or special characters of any kind (except on Discord, where ranks and callsigns are assigned by admins).
 Here is an example of proper name and rank format: *"PFC.
 Divide"*.
 The only deviations would be under the event we have two or more members in TFO with the exact same name or callsign.
 Do not follow the name by any tags or special characters.
 We do not wear clan tags.

-### 2.2 Addressing Officers
+### 2.2 Addressing unit members

 When addressing members of higher rank, you must address them as either their rank or name.
-"Dude" will not suffice.
+Be respectful to other members in this unit.
 You can call officers "Sir" if you want but it is not required.
-When out of game, this rule is more relaxed, but while on base or during operations, members must be addressed by their proper title or callsign.

 ### 2.3 Uniforms